-In addition, we have filed with the SEC a registration statement covering the resale of certain Class A Ordinary Shares previously issued to B. Riley and certain Class A Ordinary Shares that may be issued in the future to B. Riley pursuant to the ordinary shares purchase agreement with B. Riley.
-More specifically, that separate registration statement registers (a) 386,971 Class A Ordinary Shares that we issued to B. Riley in consideration of B. Riley's commitment to purchase Class A Ordinary Shares at our election under the ordinary shares purchase agreement, and (b) 98,573,333 Class A Ordinary Shares that we may elect in our sole discretion to issue and sell to B. Riley under the ordinary shares purchase agreement from time to time after July 8, 2022.
-As of August 10, 2022, Swvl had raised approximately \$9.2 million of proceeds from the B. Riley Facility.
-Pursuant to such ordinary shares purchase agreement, we have agreed not to issue or sell, and B. Riley has agreed not to purchase or acquire, any Class A Ordinary Shares which, when aggregated with all other Class A Ordinary Shares then beneficially owned by B. Riley and its affiliates (as calculated pursuant to Section 13(d) of the Exchange Act and Rule 13d-3 promulgated thereunder), would result in the beneficial ownership by B. Riley of more than 4.99% of the outstanding Class A Ordinary Shares.
-Notwithstanding such limitation, B. Riley may sell our Class A Ordinary Shares in the public market at any time, so long as such separate registration statement remains effective and the prospectus remains usable and the related purchase agreement with B. Riley has not been terminated.

-In addition to the Selling Securityholders, certain other shareholders, including the Sponsor, the PIPE Investors and former equityholders of Legacy Swvl, beneficially owning approximately 57% of our outstanding Class A Ordinary Shares may, subject to any contractual lock-ups, sell all of their shares at the same time as the Selling Securityholders.
-B. Riley also may sell our Class A Ordinary Shares at the same time as the Selling Securityholders.
-B. Riley also may sell our Class A Ordinary Shares at the same time as the Selling Securityholders, with the number of our Class A Ordinary Shares that may potentially be resold by B. Riley equaling approximately 73% of the total outstanding shares of our Class A Ordinary Shares as of the date of this prospectus (calculated as 98,573,333 Class A Ordinary Shares that may potentially be resold by B. Riley, divided by 135,125,061 currently outstanding Class A Ordinary Shares).
-Sales of a substantial number of our shares in the public market, including the number of Resale Securities being offered pursuant to this prospectus, or the perception in the market that these sales might occur, could depress the market price of our securities.
-The frequency of such sales could cause the market price of our securities to decline or increase the volatility in the market price of our securities.
+Pursuant to the Purchase Agreement, we have agreed not to issue or sell, and the Selling Securityholder has agreed not to purchase or acquire, any Class A Ordinary Shares which, when aggregated with all other Class A Ordinary Shares then beneficially owned by the Selling Securityholder and its affiliates (as calculated pursuant to Section 13(d) of the Exchange Act and Rule 13d-3 promulgated thereunder), would result in the beneficial ownership by the Selling Securityholder of more than the Beneficial Ownership Limitation.
+Notwithstanding the Beneficial Ownership Limitation, the Selling Securityholder may sell our Class A Ordinary Shares in the public market at any time, so long as the registration statement of which this prospectus forms a part remains effective and this prospectus remains usable and the related purchase agreement with B. Riley has not been terminated.
+In addition to the Selling Securityholder, certain other shareholders, including the Sponsor, the PIPE Investors and former equity holders of Legacy Swvl, beneficially owning 57% of our outstanding Class A Ordinary Shares may, subject to any contractual lock-ups, sell all of their shares at the same time as the Selling Securityholder.
+Sales of a substantial number of our shares in the public market, including the number of Resale Securities being offered pursuant to this prospectus (which equals approximately 73% of the total outstanding shares of our Class A Ordinary Shares as of the date of this prospectus, calculated as 98,573,333 Class A Ordinary Shares potentially issuable to the Selling Stockholder, divided by 135,125,061 currently outstanding Class A Ordinary Shares potentially issuable to the Selling Stockholder, divided by 135,125,061 currently outstanding Class A Ordinary Shares potentially issuable to the Selling Stockholder, divided by 135,125,061 currently outstanding Class A Ordinary Shares being offered pursuant to that these sales might occur, could depress the market price of our securities.
+The frequency of such sales could caus